scharlau/django_cruises/README.md

 Step 10) With that in place we can now use the city model to help us import the spreadsheet data.
 There are a few interesting points to note here:
 a) we drop the table objects, so that we can run this repeatedly, and not duplicate entries.
 b) we use paths, and relative ones, so that we don't need to know where this application sits on the file system, but will always work.
-c) as the openpyxl library goes cell by cell, we need to iterate over each cell in a row and check its column name to know which cell we're parsing so that we can assign it the correct variable name in order to create a new 'city' to save in the database.
-d) the print statements are there to track progress.
+c) the print statements are there to track progress.

 Put this code into that file: